Weighted First Order Model Counting with Directed Acyclic Graph Axioms: Introduction

+In this paper, we show that WFOMC in C$^2$ expanded with a DAG axiom is domain liftable, allowing us to efficiently answer questions like:

 Besides its application to SRL, WFOMC is also a convinient language for investigating enumerative combinatorics, as any FOL definable concept can be enumerated using WFOMC.
-Works like \cite{kuusisto2018weighted,AAAI_Sagar} have expanded WFOMC formalism for different logical fragments to admit analytical combinatorial formulae.
-Furthermore, WFOMC has also been used for automatic conjecturing of combinatorial formulae \cite{Automatic_conjecturing}.
-Hence, domain-liftable fragments of FOL are of significant practical and theoretical interest.
+Hence, extending WFOMC with DAG axiom can allow investigating combinatorics of many new constraints.